gowthamresu/Iphone-Data-Analysis/README.md

 apple_products.csv: CSV file containing the raw dataset.

 ## Visualizations
-The analysis includes various visualizations, such as
+The analysis includes various visualizations, such as histograms,scatter plots,box plots,bar plots,pie charts

-histograms
-scatter plots
-box plots
-bar plots
-pie charts

 To provide a comprehensive view of the dataset
 These visualizations help in understanding the distribution of star ratings, relationships between sale price and MRP, brand distribution, and more.